Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

-The CPA licensure requirement enhancements of the bill make the pathway to licensure more flexible.
-The provisions seek to focus the educational requirements on the degree earned, instead of a particular number of units.
-Elements of the bill are:
+The CPA licensure requirement enhancements of the bill make the pathway to licensure more flexible for aspiring CPAs, while maintaining the high standards required to ensure consumer protection.
+The new provisions seek to focus the educational requirements on the degree earned, instead of a particular number of units.

-Authorizing the CBA to recognize specific degrees as meeting all educational requirements, thereby creating an "expressway" for transcript review purposes.
+Authorizes the CBA to recognize specific degrees as meeting all educational requirements, thereby creating an "expressway" for transcript review purposes.

 As is displayed in the first box, the minimum educational requirements now consist of a bachelor’s degree with an accounting concentration (see the Related Regulations section for more details).
 The elimination of the 150 total unit requirement addresses the potential barrier to entry into the profession that a costly fifth year of school poses, especially within minority communities.
 Flexible licensure requirements create opportunities for a more diverse and skilled workforce to enter the profession.
 Having enough CPAs to meet the high demand for critical financial services in the future is paramount to ensuring consumers have access to competent and ethical CPAs they can trust.